OpenDevelopmentMekong/wp-odm_dash/README.md

 ### wpdash_dataviz

-This plugin exposes a shortcode to allow editors placing showing data visualizations in the content of wordpress posts.
+This plugin exposes a shortcode to allow editors placing data visualizations in the content of wordpress posts.
 It can receive following parameters:

 **id**: the id of the data visualization to show.
 **name**: alternatively to **id**, the name (slug) of the dataviz can be specified.